 Shioda Lab／Division of Infectious Disease Department of Viral Infections

 HIV does not establish a productive infection in any monkey other than the chimpanzee.
 Also, the sensitivity of HIV infection and rate of disease progression vary from individual to individual.
-To date, several anti-HIV host restriction factors, responsible for these phenomena.
+To date, several anti-HIV host restriction factors, including TRIM5α and TRIMCyp, have been identified as responsible for these phenomena.
 Currently, we are trying to elucidate the molecular mechanism(s) underlying the anti-HIV activity of these factors.
 We also aim to cure HIV infection by establishing novel reproductive medicine-based strategies, including iPS cells from HIV patients.

 - Prof.: Tatsuo Shioda

 - Assoc.
 Prof.: Emi E. Nakayama

 - (1) Emergence of genotype Cosmopolitan of dengue virus type 2 and genotype III of dengue virus type 3 in Thailand.
 Phadungsombat J et al. PLoS One.
 (2018) 13(11):e0207220. doi:10.1371/journal.pone.0207220

 (2) HIV-1 is more dependent on the K182 capsid residue than HIV-2 for interactions with CPSF6.
 Saito A. et al., Virology (2019) 532:118-126.

 (3) Genotype replacement of dengue virus type 3 and lineage replacement of dengue virus type 2 genotype Cosmopolitan in Dhaka.
 Bangladesh 2017.
 Suzuki K., et al. Infect Genet Evol.
 (2019) 75: 103977